FAQs: Servicer Total Achievement and Rewards

 The STAR Operational Assessment is an evaluation of a servicer’s ability to consistently deliver expected results in accordance with established business objectives.
 Through the assessment process, we evaluate the servicer’s capabilities and competencies to deliver expected results.
 Additional information can be found in the STAR Reference Guide.

-If servicers received an operational assessment results report for the previous STAR Program Year, will they be required to perform another assessment in the current Program Year?
+If servicers received an operational assessment for the previous STAR Program Year, will they be required to participate in another assessment in the current Program Year?

-Servicer inclusion is determined annually for all of the STAR operational assessment review categories (General Servicing, Solution Delivery, and Timeline Management) and each servicer will be required to provide documentation for the identified operational assessment.
+Servicer inclusion is determined annually for all of the STAR operational assessment review categories (General Servicing, Solution Delivery, and Timeline Management), and each servicer will be required to provide documentation for the identified scope of the operational assessment.
 The amount of documentation required for each Process Area included for a review may be reduced based on prior year results and the performance of metrics tied to the specific Process Area.

 Is the STAR Final Report shareable with companies?

 The STAR Final Report is shareable with certain business entities upon signing a disclosure by both parties – Servicer and the entity receiving the report.
-Please send your request to your Fannie Mae Account Team, or Fannie Mae Portfolio Manager.
-Upon completion, the Fannie Mae Account Team will release the STAR Final Report to the servicer.
+Please send your request to your Fannie Mae BAMS Team or BAMS Servicing Manager.
+Upon completion, the BAMS Team will release the STAR Final Report to the servicer.